Application of a dispersive wave hydro-sediment-morphodynamic model in the Ria Formosa lagoon: Area of interest

 \section{Area of interest}

 The Algarve is the southernmost region of Portugal, with its capital in the city of Faro, that has a long tradition of using its coast as the main provider for its local economy.
 The area is one of the most important fishing regions in Portugal; and it has recently transformed into one of the major tourist attractions of the Iberian peninsula due to its coastal area characterized by offshore sandbars, and unique wetland ecosystems such as the Ria Formosa lagoon \cite{noronha_vaz_etal_2013}.
 The lagoon has a complex cuspate-shaped 55 km long (east to west) and 6 km wide (north to south at its widest part) geometry \cite{carrasco_etal_2018}, and is separated from the Atlantic Ocean with two peninsulas, the Anc\~ao and Cacela at its western and eastern ends, respectively, and five barrier islands, the Barreta, Culatra, Armona, Tavira and Cabanas islands spanning west to east.
 The lagoon is connected to the Atlantic Ocean with six naturally occurring and artificial inlets: the Anc\~ao, Faro-Olh\~ao, Armona, Fuzeta, Tavira and Lac\`em inlets, which are responsible for the water, sediment, chemical, and nutrient transport between the Atlantic Ocean and the lagoon marshes \cite{ceia_etal_2010}.
+Refer to Fig.~\ref{Fig:Ria} for an overview of the locations on the southern coast of Portugal.
 Nearly 75\% of the water in the lagoon is exchanged daily due to the tides, with the majority of the exchange occurring through the Faro-Olh\~ao inlet.
-The currents induced by the tides in the inlets are strong, and can reach 2.2 $\text{ms}^{-1}$ and 1.6 $\text{ms}^{-1}$ at the Faro-Olh\~ao inlet during the ebb and flood, respectively \cite{salles_etal_2005}.
+The currents induced by the tides in the inlets are strong, and model results from~\cite{gorbena_etal_2017} show (depth-averaged) tidal velocities of more than 3$\text{ms}^{-1}$ during spring-tide ebb.